mnit-rtmc/iris/docs/incident_dms.md

 Each message is composed of three parts: **descriptor** (_what?_), **locator** (_where?_) and **advice** (_how?_).
 Suggestions are only made if a match is found for all three parts.
-Each part may have an abbreviated version, which is used only when the normal version does not fit the sign.

 ## Impact